 Building a standalone OpenStack installation is not all that complex, but the challenges start to unfold when integrating third-party software, hardware and performance optimization techniques such as SR-IOV, DPDK and more.
-In a typical telco cloud environment, OpenStack is likely to be integrated with a specific software-defined network (SDN), eg. OpenDaylight or another popular SDN solution that have all the bells and whistles to isolate the network traffic and scale on demand, datacentre that are geographically distributed, a centralized orchestration mechanism and so on.
+In a typical telco cloud environment, OpenStack is likely to be integrated with a specific software-defined network (SDN), eg. OpenDaylight or another popular SDN solution that has all the bells and whistles to isolate the network traffic and scale on-demand, datacentre that are geographically distributed, a centralized orchestration mechanism and so on.

 There are five typical challenges of OpenStack:

 - A lack of out-of-the-box robustness that enterprises desire for their datacenters

 - Troubleshooting OpenStack subsystems to isolate and fix issues

 Half the battle is won by staff having the right skill sets.
 Before virtualization, enterprises had distinct roles such as network engineer, storage engineer, database administrator, programmer, system administrator, and so on.
 Today, these independent roles are vanishing, being replaced by multidisciplinary staff who can perform multiple roles.
 This trend will continue in the future.